KnightsOfMagrathea/KOMDocs/sims.md

 There are various tools for this, but the most popular and most used is [RaidBots](https://www.raidbots.com/simbot).
+RaidBots has a paid version that lets you skip the queues.
+I do not pay for RaidBots, I sit around and wait for the queue to finish, but if you are impatient you can pony up and help support RaidBots.